-In order for a teacher to remove a student from class under this policyfor disruptive behavior, the following criteria must be met:
+In order for a teacher to remove a student from class under this policy for disruptive behavior, the following criteria must be met:

-- The student's behavior is disruptive as defined above. - Removal of the student from the class is must be necessary to restore a learning environment free from interruptions and obstructions caused by the student's behavior: - Teacher and/or administrative interventions have been attempted and failed to end the student's disruptive behavior...; and - Documented nNotice of the student's disruptive behavior through two (2) prior incident reports and the opportunity to meet with the teacher and/or school administrators have previously been provided to the student's parents/guardians in their preferred communication language as described below.
+- The student's behavior is disruptive as defined above. - Removal of the student from the class is must be necessary to restore a learning environment free from interruptions and obstructions caused by the student's behavior: - Teacher and/or administrative interventions have been attempted and failed to end the student's disruptive behavior-; and - Notice of the student's disruptive behavior and the opportunity to meet with the teacher and/or school administrators have been provided to the student's parents/guardians in their preferred communication language as described below.

-When all of the above criteria have been satisfied, a teacher may remove a student from class for disruptive behavior. teacher removal of a student from class shall be deemed appropriate.
+When all of the above criteria have been satisfied, a teacher may remove a student from class, teacher removal of a student from class shall be deemed appropriate.